ETC-A/etca-spec/extensions/interrupts/README.md

 5. Set the `SP` register to the value in the `INT_SP` CR.
 6. Mark that it is handling an interrupt.
 This is to prevent multiple interrupts from being handled at the same time.

 At this point, the CPU can now resume code execution.
-When the `IRET` instruction is encountered, the following _must_ occur
+When the `IRET` instruction is encountered, the following _must_ occur.

 1. Set the `PC` register to the value in `INT_RET_PC`.
 2. Set the `SP` register to the value in `INT_RET_SP`.
 3. Mark that it is no longer handling an interrupt.

 At this point, the CPU can now resume code execution.

+Note: If another asynchronous interrupt would occur, you _may_ optimize away redundant steps that would occur when returning from an interrupt and then immediately entering an interrupt.